neonkore/Nunicode/README.md

 this range is reserved for UTF-16, but it's still correctly **encoded** UTF-32.

-Normally you need validation at I/O boundaries only, actually at I boundary only, because if ``nu_validate()`` is failing on product of ``nu_*_write()``, then this is bug in nunicode (unlikely) and it need to be fixed.
+Normally you might not need to completely validate Unicode strings if display or processing software is permissive or fault-tolerant.
+Either way nunicode might be extended with complete verification functions on request.

 ## STRINGS COLLATION AND CASE MAPPING

 Case mapping is full Unicode casemapping when string might grow in size, e.g. "Maße" uppercase is "MASSE".

-Case-insensitive collation is using ``nu_to_upper()`` internally, as opposed to case-folding described by Unicode standard.
+Case-insensitive collation is using ``nu_to_upper()`` internally, as opposed to case-folding described by Unicode standard, but i consider it to be an excellent compromise in regard to library size.

+If you want to sacrifize library size, strict case-folding variant might also be provided in nul10n.

 While nunicode does not implement [Unicode Collation Algorithm][] entirely, it does sort strings using weights from DUCET (Default Unicode Collation Element Table).
 It only does that for characters having a meaning to the
-collation: letters and numbers, this allows nunicode to remain compact.

-The rest of Unicode code points are sorted below in the random order.
-You can change this behavior by providing your own weighting function.
+collation: letters and numbers; which is again a good compromise on library size.

 [Unicode Collation Algorithm]: http://www.unicode.org/reports/tr10/

 ### localization (collation tailoring)

-Tailoring is required for the most of the languages, but DUCET embedded into nunicode provide reasonable defaults for multi-lingual application.
+DUCET tailoring is required for the most of the languages, but DUCET alone (embedded into nunicode) provides reasonable defaults for multi-lingual application.

+Section below explains nul10n library not available publicitly, but which implements localization (tailoring) support if nunicode is not covering all your needs.

-Localization (l10n) is performed by nul10n library which is not publicitly available, please email me to get complete feature set, documentation, examples and possibly demo.
+nul10n provides string collations (ordering) according to [CLDR][] version 25 as published by Unicode Consortium.
+Please email me to get complete feature set, documentation, examples and possibly demo.

 nul10n include support for the following languages